Back to Blogs

 Results published* (all 17:00 hours)

-Once a candidate has submitted their application and paid the £450 exam fee, they can choose their preferred exam centre.
+Once a candidate has submitted their application and paid the £470 exam fee, they can choose their preferred exam centre.
 There are over 150 Pearson VUE testing centres across the UK, and it is best to apply early to secure a place at a nearby centre.
-Each exam date will have a morning and afternoon session.
+Each exam date will have a morning and afternoon session, and reasonable adjustment information is available.

 The questions are approximately split into the following categories: